-Sexy Salmon Poached with Rosé Wine Sauce
+Sexy Salmon with Rosé Wine Sauce

 This is my variation on Chef Eric Ripert’s Barely Cooked Salmon with Leeks and Red Wine Butter Sauce.
 Ripert’s original recipe for salmon poached this way is amazing.
-And it is an incredibly sophisticated dish for something so easy to prepare.
-However over the years, I’ve taken this recipe on an evolutionary journey to become the ultimate romantic dinner dish.
+I call it sexy salmon.

 RELATED: Recipe for Sweet Hot Cedar Plank Salmon

 If you’ve never poached salmon before, here’s what normally happens.
 You place the salmon fillets in the poaching liquid in a skillet, almost or completely submerged.
 You cover the skillet with a tight-fitting lid and the water bath gently cooks the fish.
-But in this recipe, you cook the fish only partially submerged, without a lid, so that only the bottom side fully cooks.

 RELATED: Poached Atlantic Salmon with Irish Butter Sauce

-What to serve with your salmon
+What to serve with poached salmon

 TO TRY: Explore all of our side dish recipes

-You might be wondering what kind of rosé wine to use for your rosé sauce.
+You might be wondering what kind of rosé wine to use for your rosé wine sauce.
 I always recommend cooking with the wine you’re going to drink.
-For this recipe, that’s only one half cup.
-It can be something affordable like this Rosé of Sangiovese.
-Just make sure that the wine is something you enjoy drinking and a rosé you want with salmon.
+For this recipe, that’s only one-half cup, a small amount to spare to make a memorable fish dish.

 Ripert flavors his dish with tarragon.
-I love tarragon but I’ve found that when you use rosé wine as opposed to red wine in the sauce, the flavor of tarragon tends to overpower the delicacy of the rosé wine sauce.
+I love tarragon but I’ve found that when you use rosé wine as opposed to red wine in the sauce, the flavor of tarragon tends to overpower the delicacy of the wine sauce.
 If you love tarragon, you’ll appreciate it.
 But if that’s not the flavor you’re going for, skip the tarragon and instead garnish with a sprinkle of fresh chives.

-Sexy Salmon Poached with Rosé Wine Sauce
+Poached Wild Salmon with Rosé Wine Sauce

 Ingredients